© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Village cage and St Peter's Cross is a scheduled monument protected by Historic England under reference 1005942.
 View the official record →

-Village cage and St Peter's Cross is a scheduled ancient monument located in Surrey.
+Village cage and St Peter's Cross is a historic monument complex in Surrey comprising two distinct structures.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005942.

 Village cage and St Peter's Cross is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005942.